mtulio/go-samples/README.md

 # go-samples
-Sample codes on Go world
+Sample codes on Go world.

+Some of the samples found here, will preserved it's rights.